 | Revenue stability | Very stable | Seasonal/variable | Most stable |

 Furnish for extended living, not vacation.
-MTR tenants need a functional home, not a vacation rental.
-Prioritize a proper workspace, ample closet and drawer storage, a fully equipped kitchen, and a washer/dryer.
-Comfort over aesthetics drives positive experiences for month-long residents.
+MTR tenants need a functional home.
+Prioritize a proper workspace with ergonomic seating, ample closet and drawer storage, a fully equipped kitchen, and an in-unit washer/dryer.
+Comfort and practicality drive satisfaction for month-long residents more than aesthetic novelty.

 Market on the right platforms.
 Airbnb works for MTRs with steep monthly discounts, but also list on Furnished Finder (popular with traveling nurses), corporate housing websites, and local relocation Facebook groups.
-Different platforms reach different MTR demographics.
+Different platforms reach different MTR demographics — hospital-adjacent markets skew heavily toward Furnished Finder while urban tech hubs skew toward Airbnb's monthly filter.

-A mid-term rental (MTR) is a furnished property rented for stays lasting 1 to 6 months.
-It fills the gap between short-term vacation rentals and traditional long-term leases.
-Common tenants include traveling professionals, remote workers, relocating families, medical patients, and insurance-displaced residents needing temporary furnished housing.
+A mid-term rental (MTR) is a fully furnished property rented for stays lasting 1 to 6 months.
+It fills the gap between short-term vacation rentals and traditional long-term leases, and is listed on platforms like Airbnb, Furnished Finder, and corporate housing directories.
+Typical tenants include traveling nurses, corporate relocators, digital nomads, and insurance-displaced residents who need turnkey housing without a year-long commitment.

-Mid-term rentals typically generate lower per-night rates than short-term rentals but often produce comparable or higher total revenue due to near-100% occupancy, zero vacancy gaps between bookings, and dramatically lower operating costs from reduced cleaning, turnover, and guest communication.
-The net profit margin is frequently higher for MTRs.
+Mid-term rentals typically generate lower per-night rates than short-term rentals but often produce comparable or higher net income due to near-100% occupancy, zero vacancy gaps, and dramatically lower operating costs — fewer cleanings, less linen turnover, and minimal guest communication overhead.
+In heavy-regulation markets, where STR occupancy is already compressed (New York averages 49%, San Francisco 55%), MTR's stable occupancy makes the comparison even more favorable.

 In most jurisdictions, mid-term rentals of 30 days or longer are exempt from short-term rental regulations, permits, and transient occupancy taxes.
-This makes MTRs an attractive strategy in cities with strict STR laws.
-However, they may still be subject to landlord-tenant laws, so hosts should understand local lease and eviction requirements for stays over 30 days.
+This exemption makes MTR an effective strategy in cities with strict STR ordinances.
+However, stays over 30 days may trigger landlord-tenant law protections, so hosts should use a proper lease agreement and conduct thorough tenant screening.

 Stay ahead of the curve